klmnden/azure-docs.tr-tr/articles/cosmos-db/table-import.md

 ### <a name="command-line-source-settings"></a>Komut satırı kaynak ayarları

-Azure Table Storage veya tablo API Önizleme geçiş kaynağı olarak tanımlarken aşağıdaki kaynak seçenekleri kullanın.
+Azure Tablo Depolama veya Tablo API önizlemesini geçişin kaynağı olarak tanımlarken aşağıdaki kaynak seçeneklerini kullanın.

     /s:AzureTable: Reads data from Azure Table storage /s.ConnectionString: Connection string for the table endpoint.
 This can be retrieved from the Azure portal